-Following the closing, "your" house is no longer yours.
+Following the closing of escrow, "your" house is no longer yours.
 Title formally transfers to the buyer.
-This means that once you complete the sale (on the closing date, usually set within the contract), you will need to immediately vacate, hand over the keys, and turn over possession to the buyers.
+You will need to immediately vacate the property, hand over the keys, and turn over possession to the buyers.

-This situation can create problems for sellers who might not be prepared to vacate after the closing.
-Imagine that after months of listing your home, you finally find buyers who are willing and able to meet your price, but they want a quick closing, within six weeks.
+This can happen faster than you might have been prepared for.
+Imagine that you find buyers who are willing and able to meet your price, but they want a quick closing, within six weeks.
 Meanwhile, the home that you and your family intend to move into will not be ready for another two months.
 What are your options?

 One option is to vacate your "old" house and find a rental somewhere.
 But this means moving twice—once to your rental, and a second time to your real, "new" home once you finally secure it.
 This could also mean paying exorbitant monthly rent, or perhaps the costs of a nightly hotel, while also paying to store all of your furniture and belongings.
 Needless to say, this option will likely involve significant time and expense.

-A second option is to enter into a "rent-back" agreement with the buyers of your old home.
-Essentially, this would make you into a renter from the buyers, who become the new owners.
+A second, often more feasible option is to enter into a "rent-back" agreement with the buyers of your old home.
+Essentially, this would make you into a renter from the buyers, the new owners.
 You, and your belongings, would stay in your old home for a set period of time, and you would pay rent directly to the buyers.
 Once your new home was ready, you would vacate the old home.

-Buyers may be willing to enter in this sort of arrangement, particularly if they were renting and can simply arrange an extension of a month or two with their landlord.
-They may be less excited by this arrangement if they are selling their old home and have nowhere to go themselves.
-In this case, you might offer to cover their storage and relocation costs during your rental period as a way of convincing them to accept the deal.
+Homebuyers might be willing to enter in this sort of arrangement, particularly if they were renting and can simply arrange an extension of a month or two with their landlord.
+They might be less excited by this arrangement if they are selling their old home and have nowhere to go themselves.
+You might offer to cover their storage and relocation costs during your rental period as a way of convincing them to accept the deal.